Christian Discernment Practices for Young Adults – 6-week Course

 Oosting

 Shari leads the Polaris team and develops the network’s research and program offerings.
-A lifelong Christian, her call was clarified in her early 20s when she was invited to lead in campus ministry.
-She is insatiably curious about God’s unfolding story and loves hearing how people join God’s work in diverse and imaginative ways.
+A lifelong Christian, her call was clarified in her early 20s after she was invited to lead in campus ministry.
+She is insatiably curious about God’s unfolding story and loves hearing how people join the Holy Spirit’s work in diverse and imaginative ways.
 She has experience discerning vocational next steps with seminary students and ministry professionals, leading teams, preaching, teaching, and designing educational programs and resources.
 She holds a BA from Grand Valley State University and an MDiv from Princeton Theological Seminary.
-As the host of Princeton Seminary’s podcast The Distillery, Shari delights in exploring book and research projects.
-An intuitive networker, she helps people connect so that they can learn together, form friendships, and generate new ideas.
+She enjoys bringing people together so they can learn, form friendships, generate new ideas, and collaborate.
 She resides in Holland, Michigan, with her spouse Jason and their four children Asher, Ezra, Elia, and Ada.
 They worship together at Second Reformed Church in Zeeland, Michigan.

 Brooke